 - The Other End of the Housing Market – Housing for Older People – Winckworth Sherwood (Law firm), 2017

 - Housing our Ageing Population: Positive Ideas (HAPPI 3): Making Retirement Living a Positive Choice – APPG on Housing & Care for Older people, 2016

 This blog is one in a series and is part of our new Future of Housing programme.
-Find out more about our work in this area by visiting our new Future of Housing knowledge hub.
+Find out more about our work in this area by visiting our new Future of Housing hub.

 Our Future of Housing blog series is intended as a platform for open debate.
 Views expressed are not necessarily those of Connected Places Catapult.